Notre Dame High School (West Haven, Connecticut): Administration and academics

 Located in the Roman Catholic Archdiocese of Hartford, Notre Dame is operated independently by the Congregation of Holy Cross.
 The school is run day-to-day on a Headmaster-Principal model.
 Notre Dame draws a diverse student body from across the New Haven County area and beyond.
 Its sister school is Sacred Heart Academy, located in Hamden, Connecticut.
 The teaching faculty is composed predominantly of laypeople, though there are still a handful of Brothers.
 Both "extended study" and "semester at college" programs are available to qualified students during their senior year.

 Athletics

-Known as the "Green Knights," Notre Dame High School's athletes boast a rich tradition of success with notable football, ice hockey, baseball, golf, basketball, swim and track programs.
+Known as the "Green Knights," Notre Dame High School's athletes boast a rich tradition of success with notable football, ice hockey, baseball, tennis, golf, basketball, swim, and track programs.
 The school also competes in wrestling, lacrosse, and most recently, crew.
 Notre Dame is a member of the Southern Connecticut Conference.
 Its gymnasium is decorated with several league and state championship banners and the names of All-State athletes.